Halloween : The Festival of Food Waste

 It is estimated that in the UK up to four million pumpkins are brought to carve and display over Halloween with the edible flesh of these pumpkins being discarded as waste and ending up with most of the lanterns in landfill.
 This produces an additional 18,000 tons of landfill waste directly attributable to the Halloween festivities.
-According to the U.S. Department of Agriculture 1.91 billion pounds of pumpkins where grown in the U.S. in 2014 most of which, as in the UK, where used for carving and then thrown away ,
+This, according to the environmental charity Hubbub, is equivalent to 360 million portions of pumpkin pie.
+The U.S. Department of Agriculture states that 1.91 billion pounds of pumpkins where grown in the USA in 2014 most of which, as in the UK, where used for carving and then thrown away,

 Much of this waste is due to people being unaware of the versatility of pumpkin flesh as a food or not realising that the fresh discarded when carving the pumpkin can be eaten.
-On this basis, farmers are growing acres of food just for it to be thrown away
+It is calculated that in the UK only 33% cook the fresh of the pumpkins they carve out.
+On this basis, farmers are growing acres of food just for it to be thrown away.
+If carving pumpkins save the seeds they can be roasted to make a tasty snack.
+Separate them from the flesh, wash away the fibrous strands and roast them for a few minutes. they can also be dry fried.

 While the most common variety for pumpkin grown for Halloween carving in the USA (the Howden) may not provide as much flavour as varieties grown specifically for eating but still make tasty soups and pies.
-There are a large number of very tasty squashes and pumpkins suitable for home and allotment growing that can be used to carve different shaped lanterns these all have flesh high in fibre and beta-carotene that should not be wasted.
+There are many very tasty squashes and pumpkins suitable for home and allotment growing that can be used to carve different shaped lanterns these all have flesh high in fibre and beta-carotene that should not be wasted.

-In recent years, the environmental charity, Hubbub, has organised Pumpkin rescue events increase awareness of pumpkins as a food and a composting resources rather than just Halloween decorations. .
-The Pumpkin Rescue may include:
+In recent years, the environmental charity, Hubbub has organised Pumpkin Rescue events to increase awareness of pumpkins as a food and a composting resource rather than just Halloween decorations.
+The Pumpkin Rescue may events include:

-Pumpkin Parties, Cookery sessions, Composting sessions: Compost drop-off and collection points
+Pumpkin Parties, Cookery sessions, Composting sessions: Compost drop-off and collection points.For more information go to: http://www.hubbub.org.uk/

-Before starting to compost pumpkins used as lanterns all items used decorate the lantern should be removed e.g. candles, wax, aluminium foil etc. If a cold composting technique is to be used remove any remaining seeds from the pumpkin otherwise they may germinate in the bin or when the compost is used.
-If the Pumpkin has been treated with a preservative to prolong its use as a lantern those parts that have been treated should not be composted..
+Before starting to compost pumpkins used as lanterns all items used decorate the lantern should be removed e.g. candles, wax, aluminium foil etc. If a cold composting or trench techniques is to be used remove any remaining seeds from the pumpkin otherwise they may germinate in the bin or when the compost is used.
+If the Pumpkin has been treated with a preservative to prolong its use as a lantern those parts that have been treated should not be composted.

 The larger the surface area exposed during composting to the composting microorganisms the more quickly it will be composted so the normal advice is to smash or cut the pumpkin into small pieces.
-Some sources suggest that smashing a pumpkin with a hammer is part of the fun for children http://earth911.com/home-garden/putting-jack-to-work-how-to-wickedly-compost-pumpkins/ and it is true that this can be a way to encourage children to participate.
+Smashing a pumpkin with a hammer is part of the fun for children http://earth911.com/home-garden/putting-jack-to-work-how-to-wickedly-compost-pumpkins/ and it is true that this can be a way to encourage children to participate.
 I prefer to use the back of a spade to a hammer as it is quicker, easier and produces more of an easily composted “mush”.
+Pumpkins are easier to smash if they have been kept in the warm and have started to rot.

 Giant pumpkins can be smashed and froozen for composting as required